|

 MERRITT:

-English surname transferred to unisex forename use, itself from the Old
+English surname transferred to unisex forename use, from the Old

 MERRY:

-"forgiveness, mercy," it is usually given today due to its
+"forgiveness, mercy," today it this name is usually chosen form its

 MERYEM: